The three main branches of Buddhism are Mayahana, Hinayana and Theravada,. They are

 expressing events from the perspective of those who experienced it, or it is an

-educational story with colourful elements.
-Some modern Zen teachers also mention
+educational story with colorful elements.
+Some modern Zen Buddhist teachers also mention

 the point where a practitioner attains magical powers (Seung Sahn: The Compass